 An administrator wishes to pass all of these events to the SNMP gateway but block all others.
 This means changing the default severity assignments.
 Management events are assigned a severity in the range 0 (Critical) to 3 (Information).

-For more information about management events and filters, see Chapter 4.
+For more information about management events and filters, see "Managing Events in the Web Console".

 Specifying SNMP event severities

 To specify event severities for the example management event, you must to perform the following steps: